Worshipful Company of World Traders

-Introduction
+Inspiration and creation as a Guild

 The founding of the World Traders Association movement gave rise to the creation of trading complexes in over 160 cities throughout the world.
 London was the first in Europe, built in St Katharine Docks beside the Tower of London (though this World Trade Centre closed in 1994).
 Over 1,000 years earlier the same land was used by the Knighten Guilde to trade in foreign goods, and in 1979 the then Lord Mayor, Sir Peter Gadsden, suggested that this tradition be revived by the creation of the Guild of World Traders to represent members of the international trading community in the City of London.

 The Company's founding Master was Mr Peter Drew OBE.
 From the outset the World Traders were determined to be a working Guild, only accepting members from the international trade fraternity, with the aim of raising awareness and understanding of, and standards of practice in, world trade.

-The Company is a member of the Financial Services Group of Livery Companies, the other 11 members of which are the Worshipful Companies of Chartered Accountants, Actuaries, Arbitrators, International Bankers, Chartered Secretaries and Administrators, Insurers, Information Technologists, City of London Solicitors, Management Consultants, Marketors, and Tax Advisers.
+The Company is a member of the Financial Services Group of Livery Companies.

 Activities

-The UK, principally through London, has a £40bn trade surplus in financial and professional services representing 3% of UK GDP.
-World Traders represent virtually every form of financial service and are committed to retaining and growing London’s services.
-World traders consist largely of three groups.

-Brokers

-People who trade services.
-A great number of members work within the financial services sector of the City of London, for example, ship brokers, insurance brokers, commodity brokers, stockbrokers and currency dealers.